ReactForBeginners/course-overview/lecture1/README.md

 	React.render(<App />,  document.getElementById("content"));

-The *React.render()* function you see below the two components takes care of 'kickstarting' the rendering, and renders the root component/common ancestor (in this case: **App**) into the DOM in the specified container.
+The *React.render()* method you see below the two components takes care of 'kickstarting' the rendering, and renders the root component (in this case **App**) into the DOM in the specified container.

 Here is an example of how a component structure in React could look like.
 Each generation of components has its own color.